 To be quite honest I hadn’t actually had Racuchy since I was a kid.
 Therefore, I’ve wanted to make them for quite a while.
 We are in fall – aka, ‘apple season’ – and I thought it time to share these golden beautiful apple pancakes with my readers.

-Racuchy are similar to american pancakes, but I think that the way they are prepared make them a little different in texture.
-Obviously if you like pancakes, you will love these little golden Polish treats.
+Racuchy are similar to American pancakes, but I think that the way they are prepared makes them a little different in texture.
+Obviously, if you like pancakes, you will love these little golden Polish treats.
 You can serve them with milk or coffee or juice, whatever suits your mood.

 Traditionally Racuchy are saved with powder sugar, but maple syrup will work well too.
-It’s seems like everything testes better with maple syrup, doesn’t it?
+It seems like everything tastes better with maple syrup, doesn’t it?
 Give them a try and let me know in the comments how you liked them.

 - 2 cups all purpose flour